My husband had an affair right after I gave birth to our daughter. And it was the best thing that ever happened to me.

 So as much as I sometimes want to scream and rage at my ex-husband, I also want to thank him: For forcing me to become the person I was always meant to be.
 For showing me that I am a fighter and that I will never give up.
 And most importantly, for allowing me to become this person before my daughter ever knew anyone else.

-Jen's memoir "A Beautiful, Terrible Thing," a psychological thriller detailing her suspicion that her husband and father of her newborn daughter is a psychopath, is being published July 11, 2017.
-To pre-order: http://www.penguinrandomhouse.com/books/553184/a-b...
+Jen is the author of "A Beautiful, Terrible Thing," a memoir detailing her suspicion that her husband and father of her newborn daughter is a psychopath.